techeazy-consulting/techeazy-devops/README.md

 **Important:**

-*   Customize the values in `modules/dev.tfvars` and `modules/prod.tfvars` to match your desired configurations for each environment.
+*   Customize the values in `dev.tfvars` and `prod.tfvars` to match your desired configurations for each environment.
-*   **Specifically, ensure that the `key_name_value` is set to the correct key pair name in your AWS account.**  The default value in `modules/variables.tf` is `new-key.pem`, but this should be overridden in your environment-specific `tfvars` files.
+*   **Specifically, ensure that the `key_name_value` is set to the correct key pair name in your AWS account.**  The default value in `variables.tf` is `new-key.pem`, but this should be overridden in your environment-specific `tfvars` files.

 ## Cleaning Up Resources